 5. Sheet Pan Shrimp Fajitas

 Instead of tacos, fill your plate with some sheet pan shrimp fajitas.
-This is the perfect dish for parties or when you want something different for Taco Tuesday.
+This is the perfect shrimp dish for parties or when you want something different for Taco Tuesday.

 6. Slow Cooker Shrimp Scampi

 Another classic seafood dish is shrimp scampi.
-This shrimp scampi recipe cooks all day in your slow cooker.
-It’s one of the easiest and tastiest slow cooker meals I have had in a very long time!
+This keto shrimp recipe cooks all day in your slow cooker.
+It's one of the easiest and tastiest slow cooker meals I have had in a very long time!

-7. Sriracha Lime Shrimp
+7. Keto Shrimp Boil